Build instructions

 crosswords

-Run those commands from the script with the correct $IMAGE_NAME.
+Run those commands from the script with the correct $IMAGE_NAME copied from the instructions.

 Now you can build and install Crosswords while inside the container.

-Note: When done with this, you can remove the image by calling
+NOTE: When done with this approach, you can remove the image by calling

 distrobox rm crosswords